What’s a Rhizotomy?

 - Spinal osteoarthritis (Spondylosis)

-What are the Types of Rhizotomy?
+What’s the Types of Rhizotomy?

-There are two common types of Rhizotomy procedures; Radiofrequency rhizotomy and Endoscopic rhizotomy.
+Two common types of Rhizotomy procedures; Radiofrequency rhizotomy and Endoscopic rhizotomy.
 The aim of both procedures involves destroying the fibers within a nerve that carry pain signals.

 Radiofrequency Rhizotomy, also known as radiofrequency ablation, involves the use of a needle to transfer a radiofrequency current that heats the targeted nerves.
 In this procedure, the spinal specialist uses a fluoroscopic X-ray to determine the exact location of the nerve.